OVAL-Community/OVAL/guidelines/proposal-process/index.rst

 #. :ref:`alternate-proposals`: community members may submit Alternate Proposals for resolving the Issue
 #. :ref:`objections`: community members may also Object to a Proposal if they think it conflicts with an OVAL Design Principle
 #. :ref:`consensus-building`: the relevant Area Supervisor decides when there is Rough Consensus for adopting a Proposal
-#. :ref:`release-process`: the adopted Propsoal is released into Development and considered for release into Stable and Official
+#. :ref:`release-process`: the adopted Proposal is released into Development and considered for release into Stable and Official

 .. toctree::
    :caption: Proposal Process